Changemaker spotlight: Levi Fernandez

 “Every young person should be given a really loving environment to thrive in when things aren't going that well,” he adds.

 “They should be given every opportunity to succeed in education and employment and to access safe and secure housing.
 And they should know that they are a part of the community that has their back no matter what, as all of that lends itself to this really powerful sense of confidence that we've seen grow in our young people as they go through our program.”

-When Levi signed up to the Graduate Certificate of Social Impact at the Centre for Social Impact Swinburne in early 2020 he hadn’t even known such a course of study was possible.
+When Levi signed up to the Graduate Certificate of Social Impact at CSI Swinburne in early 2020, he hadn’t even known such a course of study was possible.

-He’s since been thrilled to learn more about the academic background of social impact, particularly the philanthropy component which he sees as having exciting applications for expanding Society Melbourne in the future:
+He’s since been thrilled to learn more about the academic background of social impact, particularly the philanthropy component which he sees as having exciting applications for expanding For Change Co. in the future.

 “We're at this incredible stage where we have an impact model, it's scalable and really effective.